Betoken/Whitepaper/BetokenWhitepaper.md

 ### 1.4 Reasons Why Betoken's Model May Work

 Since Betoken is something unprecedented, we do not have evidence that its model will work as intended.
-A formal proof of Betoken's plausibility also seems unlikely, since economics is still a fledging scientific field and available economic theories don't have the kind of predictive power and mathematical accuracy that laws of physics have.
+A formal proof of Betoken's plausibility also seems unlikely, since it's quite difficult to accurately model actors' behaviors.
 Therefore, we can only give here several possible reasons for which Betoken will work as intended.

 #### 1.4.1 Better Than Direct Investment